 In Appendix 10, the author schematically visualized the prototype of the platform by content, categories, and examples of functions and content (the Russian version is presented).
 The platform must contain news about higher education, upcoming events, and the results of the competitions that have just taken place.
 The author also applies a possible type of event calendar to track the dates of events, deadlines for submitting applications.
 According to the author, the portal's visual should be as simple and understandable as possible.
 The user must find information freely, quickly and intuitively understand how to use the resource.
 If in the future it will be possible to authenticate users, the author suggests that you immediately log in in accordance with the target orientation: a student as a participant of events will be able to register, fill out his calendar, give feedback and ask questions, an organizer who will be able to upload and post content, as well as a university that will be able to track the schedule of events, add events of interest to his calendar, perhaps even see his students who have registered and submitted applications.

-In order for the recommendations proposed by the author of the dissertation to be relevant an expert interview was conducted with the director of the Coordination Center for International Scientific, Technical and Educational Programs, Yuri Snisarenko.
+In order for the recommendations proposed by the author of the master's thesis to be relevant an expert interview was conducted with the director of the Coordination Center for International Scientific, Technical and Educational Programs, Yuri Snisarenko.
 The Coordination Center is an institution of the Committee on Science and Higher Education, which is created to achieve the following goals:

 - Material and technical support of activities in the field of science, vocational education and innovation activities in the field of science and vocational education.